fishdeity/iRO-Missing_Features_Additions/README.md

 6. Go into iRO folder and move **data.grf** into that tools folder.
 7. Run **merge_gpf_into_data_grf.bat**, a command prompt should open, press 1, and follow the instructions on there.
 8. Now move **data.grf** back into the iRO folder.
 9. Open the game and test it out!
-If there any issues, you can swap back to your backup copy data.grf
+If there any issues, you can swap back to your backup copy data.grf by renaming it back to data.grf
     - You can now delete those downloaded files earlier.
     - merge_gpf_into_data_grf.bat and rsumerge.exe are suggested to be kept in case for future use again.

 # Changelog #
 Check out [dev branch](https://github.com/fishdeity/iRO-Missing_Features_Additions/tree/dev_branch) if you like to see some file changes through Git w/o opening the gpfs.
+- 2023 Sept 14:
+  - **System/unidentified_shows_item.zip**: Added Etel (Ether) Dust in customeffects.lua, check this to see full changes: [commit link](https://github.com/fishdeity/iRO-Missing_Features_Additions/commit/0bf1ec1b0c25250d22f5a54adeb4c3ce5012d49c)
+  - **big_other_items.gpf**: Added Ether Dust, Shadowdecon, Shadowdecon Ore, Zelunium, Zelunium Ore in here too.
+This file was renamed.
+  - **resource_file_fixes.gpf**: Added missing Champion's Wreath sprite.
+Its file name has 남_황금월계수 in it.
 - 2023 Sept 8: 4th jobs update
   - **big_card.gpf**: Added .act file for players coming from super big card.
 No big change if yours is working fine already.
   - **card_art_missing_added.gpf**: num2cardillustnametable.txt got updated, copied my own edits back into that file.